loeseke/object-centric-streaming-discovery/README.md

 ## Usage

-The `data` directory contains a toy OCEL 2.0 log and scripts for automatically downloading a large container-logistics log \[[5](#5)\] and pre-processing it.
+The `data` directory contains a small example OCEL 2.0 log and scripts for automatically downloading a large container-logistics log \[[5](#5)\] and pre-processing it.
 Classes and functions for converting a log into an event stream, processing the stream by updating a streaming representation, and mining, visualizing, and evaluating the resulting model are located in the `src` directory.

 ### Downloading OCEL 2.0 log